JonWatkins/suika/crates/suika_mime/README.md

 # Suika MIME: A Toy MIME Type Utility

-**Important: This is a personal toy project, developed as an experiment and learning exercise.
-It is not intended for production use.**
+**Important: This is a personal toy project, developed as an experiment and learning exercise.**

 **As a toy project, its future development is uncertain.
 It may or may not receive future updates, maintenance, or bug fixes.
 Please do not use it in production environments.**